ONLYOFFICE/onlyoffice-trello/README.md

 ## ONLYOFFICE Docs editions

-ONLYOFFICE offers different versions of its online document editors that can be deployed on your own servers.
+Self-hosted ONLYOFFICE Docs offers different versions of its online document editors that can be deployed on your own servers.

 **ONLYOFFICE Docs** packaged as Document Server: